jlapeyre/MethodInSrc.jl/README.md

 `IdentityMatrix` (a misnomer) includes methods for types from `Base`, `LinearAlgebra` and [`FillArrays`](https://github.com/JuliaArrays/FillArrays.jl).
 It serves as a way station for some efficient methods.
 Methods have been moved from `IdentityMatrix` to `LinearAlgebra` and `FillArrays`.
+These are methods for `one`, `sum`, `inv`, etc.
+Keeping track of where I want the methods to be, and ensuring that they are indeed there, was as good as impossible without something like `MethodInSrc`.

 ## Other examples